zopyx/plone.datadogmonitoring/README.rst

 Monitoring long running requests
 --------------------------------

-``haufe.requestmonitoring`` allows you to monitor long-running request.
+``plone.datadogmonitoring`` allows you to monitor long-running request.
 The following configuration within your ``zope.conf`` configuration file will install the DumpTracer and check after the ``period`` time passed for requests running longer than ``time``.